Pragmateek/VendingMachine/README.md

 This implementation uses a queue internally to mimic the way items would be fed and consumed into a vending-machine: stacked one above the previous, with the bottom one being the first to be bought.
 This is consistent with the graphical representation of the store.
 In other kind of vending machine we would get the reverse if items are store horizontally: the first to be added is in the back, and you get the one in the front first.
+#### Cash register
+##### Change algorithm
+###### General principle
+The change calculation algorithm is naive: it will explore the possible coins "chains" starting by the higher valued ones.
+It will first try to get the maximum number of highest value coins, then reduce their number to give a chance to lower values coins to make the change.
+###### Example
+Say we have :
+- n coins of 1$,
+- n coins of 50c,
+- n coins of 20c.
+If we need to change 2.10$ :
+- the algorithm will first try to take 2 coins of 1$ looking for the remaining 10c in lower valued coins, but as there is no 10c or 5c coins it won't make a match,
+- then it tries with only 1 coin of 1$, but 2 coins of 50c, the maximum it can get, but again it won't match as there is no 10c or 5c coins,
+- so keeping the 1$ coin, it will then try with only 1 coin of 50c, then looking lower to get the change on the remaining 60c, and it will find it by taking 3 coins of 20c.
+So the final chain is : 1$(1) + 50c(1) + 20c(3).
+###### Remarks
+This may not be optimal as we'll prefer to keep the maximum variety of coins to face the more change.
+As an example if we have only 50c and 20c coins, 15n of each, and we request change on 1.50$ with the algorithm we'll get only 5n changes.
+Indeed each time we request 1.50$ we'll get 3 coins of 50c, without touching the 20c coins, and once the 50c coins are exhausted we can't make 1.50$ with 20c coins.
+But if we instead make 1.50$ with 5 coins of 20c and one of 50c we'll get 3n changes before exhausting the 20c coins, remains 12n 50c coins with which we can make another 4n changes, so a total of 7n changes, using all the coins.
 ## Data management
 All the data related features like database persistence are in the VendingMachine.Data project
 ### Data repositories